reslp/phylociraptor/docs/introduction/minimal.rst

         trimming:
 	    method: ["trimal", "aliscore", "bmge"]

 Now, let's see what would happen if you reran the alignment trimming step after this change.
-Note, that we add `--dry` to the command, which will result in a so-called dry-run, i.e. don't actually execute, but just show me what would happen.
+Note, that we add ``--dry`` to the command, which will result in a so-called *dry-run*, i.e. don't actually execute, but just show me what would happen.

 .. code-block:: bash

         $ ./phylociraptor filter-align --verbose -t local=4 --dry

-You'll see that phylociraptor proposes to run the necessary steps to add BMGE to our analyses.
+You'll see that phylociraptor proposes to run the necessary steps to add *BMGE* to our analyses.

 Let's do it for real (runtime: 1 minute):